 However, while many people seem to admire American patriotism (and this is not a knock against that), I find that a lot of people think it’s a weird thing about America that we actually have a pledge of allegiance.

-Someone the other day thought it was a massive joke and still didn’t seem convinced that it was real after I confirmed.
+Someone the other day thought it was a massive joke and still don’t seem convinced that it was real after I confirmed.

 I mean, God Bless the USA and everything, but we definitely must look strange every morning when classrooms full of children are facing the flag with their hands over their hearts and chanting.